jimboca/harmonyhub-polyglot/README.md

 # Debugging

 This node server creates a log file as Polyglot/config/harmonyhub-polyglot/harmonyhub.log, where 'harmonyhub' is what you called the node server in Polyglot.
 If you have any issues, first review that file, and also look for Errors with 'grep ERROR harmonyhub.log'.

+The 'Debug level' of your HarmonyHub Servier in the ISY controls how much information shows up in this log.
+To see more info set it to 'Debug'.
+(Dont' use 'All', it is not currently working)

 # Programs